 There are many reasons to get the COVID-19 vaccine.

-- COVID-19 vaccination will help keep you from getting COVID-19.
+- COVID-19 vaccination will help keep you from getting severely sick, being hospitalized, or dying from COVID-19.

-- Getting vaccinated can protect people around you.
+- Getting vaccinated can help protect people around you.

 - COVID-19 vaccines are safe and effective.

-- None of the COVID-19 vaccines can make you sick with COVID-19 or make you test positive on a viral test (PCR or antigen).
+- None of the COVID-19 vaccines will cause you to become sick with COVID-19 or test positive on a viral test (PCR or antigen).

 - COVID-19 vaccination is an important tool to help stop the pandemic.